scaars10/scaars10.github.io/posts/cursor-pagination.md

 * Requested documents = 51,000
 * Dropped documents = 50,000

-As pagination moves deeper, performance degrades significantly.

-### The Breaking Point

-In our use case, users needed to paginate through hundreds of thousands of records with arbitrary sort orders.
+As pagination moves deeper, performance degrades.
+In our case, users needed to paginate through hundreds of thousands of records with arbitrary sort orders.
 Skip-limit simply couldn't scale—page 100 would take orders of magnitude longer than page 1.

----

-## The Solution: Cursor-Based Pagination
+## Cursor-Based Pagination

-### Core Concept
+### The Core Concept

 Instead of skipping documents, cursor-based pagination continues from the last seen document using filter conditions.
 The key insight: **convert pagination into a range query**.